The HL7 Fast Healthcare Interoperability Resources standard (or FHIR) is revolutionizing how healthcare information is managed, moved and exchanged.

 The Internet has made managing data faster and easier than ever.
-Healthcare information, on the other hand, has lagged behind the trend because of its sensitivity and complexity—some health data is still transmitted in physical format.
+Healthcare information, on the other hand, has lagged behind the trend because of its sensitivity and complexity.
+For example, some health data is still transmitted in physical format (chances are, you’ve used a fax machine lately).
 This limits providers’ ability to coordinate care, perform data analytics, and integrate IT environments in a cost-effective way.

 FHIR establishes API standards that change the way electronic health records (EHR) move throughout healthcare environments.
 Existing systems can be adapted for easy integration.
 Developers can build plug-and-play applications that interlink data sources with systems.